alexmolas/alexmolas.github.io/_posts/2023-04-11-chess-gender-gap.md

 ---
 layout: post
-title: "Is gender gap in chess significant?"
+title: "Gender Gap in Chess: Statistical Artifact or Societal Phenomenon?"
 description: "Does it exist a gender gap in chess?
 Why is it that the best players are men?
 Is there any fundamental difference between how men and women play this game?"
 tags: math stats chess data-analysis
 ---